 Here are some reasons to consider investing in one of the top franchises of 2022.

 According to the International Franchise Association, the industry has a long history with modern franchising dating back to the 1850s.
 It has survived many economic recessions, adapted to new market conditions and proven to be very resilient.

-Younger generations are turning to franchising to build a legacy while leveraging the support of an established brand.
+Entrepreneurship has become an attractive option to many.
+Many younger generations, for example, are turning to franchising to build a legacy while leveraging the support of an established brand.
 These entrepreneurs are also bringing with them innovative ideas that will help franchisors adapt to new consumer demands and behaviors so they can become more relevant.